Have you ever heard the expression “burn the boats?”

 The cost of burning the boats

 Let’s look back to Hernán Cortés and the Aztec Empire.
-He arrived at what is now the Yucatan Peninsula in 11 ships, with 508 soldiers, 100 sailors, and 16 horses.
-Then he forced them to literally fight for their lives so he could have a fortune.
-Six hundred eight people were forced into a fight response in their nervous system, and it would take almost two years.
+He arrived at what is now called the Yucatan Peninsula in 11 ships, with 508 soldiers, 100 sailors, and 16 horses.
+Then he forced them to fight for their lives so he could have a fortune.
+Six hundred eight people were forced into a fight response in their nervous system, which would take almost two years.
 And here we are, more than 500 years later, still pushing this as the only way to succeed?

 Here is what neither of my coaches took the responsibility to include with their advice.
 There are long-term effects of living in a stress response!